Understanding your legal rights and responsibilities for commercial roof maintenance

 Q: Our non-profit is expanding and will be executing a lease on a new building.
 We’re worried about unexpected expenses coming from roof leaks, but the landlord says they’ve never had a problem.
 Before we sign, what can we do to protect ourselves from surprise expenses from roof issues?

-A: Unless the landlord can provide proof of a recent roof inspection, your main option would be to pay for your own roof inspection prior to signing the lease.
+A: Unless the landlord can provide proof of a recent roof inspection, your best option is to pay for your own roof inspection before signing the lease.
 While you would absorb this cost, it would be money well spent if any significant problems are discovered.

-Q: The roof leaked after the first rainstorm in our newly leased commercial building.
-It’s obvious that the roof was leaking before we took occupancy.
+Q: The roof of our newly leased commercial building leaked after the first rainstorm.
+It’s evident that the roof was leaking before we took occupancy.
 Still, the property management company refuses to pay to repair it, citing language in the lease agreement that makes us responsible for roof maintenance and repairs.
 Is this really our problem?

 A: If you can prove the landlord (and/or property manager as the landlord’s agent) knew the roof leaked and hid that from you, then regardless of who is responsible for roof maintenance, you should have a claim for misrepresentation and potentially even to void the lease.
 You would also have a claim that the leaking is a pre-existing condition and is, therefore, the landlord’s responsibility.